goodeggs/teacup/README.md

 ### Helpers

-Write your view helpers as renderable functions and require them as needed.
+Write view helpers as renderable functions and require them as needed.

 Here's a helpers file that defines a set of [microformats](http://microformats.org/wiki/hcalendar).